ministryofjustice/modernisation-platform-ami-builds/README.md

 - In *__locals.tf__* edit the *__ami_share_accounts__* section, changing the account from the default core-shared-services to your account of choice.\
 *__default:__* `"${local.environment_management.account_ids["core-shared-services-production"]}"`\
 *__member account:__* `"${local.environment_management.account_ids["<member account>"]}"`\

 *__example member account:__* `"${local.environment_management.account_ids["sprinkler-development"]}"`

+Additional changes are needed in the kms.tf in the *__terrform/environments__* section of *__modernisation-platform-environments__* repo. as shown in https://github.com/ministryofjustice/modernisation-platform-environments/pull/317/files/44b198eb12e50654c1b2a2b2f79eb4936879b241 \
+This is to provide access to root to the keys for that environment.\

 ### How to add new components and manage versions